pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT11/README.md

 - *Outcome:* Early health risk detection and improved personal monitoring.
 - *Priority:* Medium, as it enhances proactive healthcare but depends on sensor accuracy.

-3.* Integration with Public Health Systems *✅
+3. *Integration with Public Health Systems*✅
 - *Actor:* Healthcare providers and emergency responders.
 - *Scenario:* The system automatically notifies public health services when a fall is detected, ensuring quick intervention.
 - *Outcome:* Reduced response time and better elderly care.